 Wang is titled "Intelligent Method for Computer File Compression."
 Ex.
-1008, Title.
-Wang teaches compressing automatically computer files containing different information types-such as text, image, and sound-using suitable lossy or lossless compression techniques.
+1009, Title.
+Wang teaches automatically compressing computer files containing different information types-such as text, image, and sound using suitable lossy or lossless compression techniques.
 Id. at Abst.
 Wang explains that "[t]he method of the present invention may be used in any computer hardware and/or software system, such as in modem software or an e-mail system."
 Id. at 3.
 One embodiment of Wang is shown in Figure 1, reproduced below.

-Figure 1, above, illustrates a method for compressing a computer file in a flow chart form.
-Id.
+Figure 1 depicts in flow chart form a method for compressing a computer file.

 Wang specifically teaches analyzing a file's (1) extension name and (2) control information to identify its file format.
-Id. at 4.
+Ex.
+1009, 4.
 If the file format is identified, then Wang determines whether the file is a simple file (i.e., contains only a single data type, such as text, bitmap, wave, etc.) or a compound file (i.e., contains more than one type of data).
 Id.
 If the file is a simple file, Wang automatically recognizes its data type and automatically compresses the file using a compression algorithm suitable for that data type.
 Id.
 For example, Wang describes that "a lossless code, such as LZW, may be used for compression of character information," and a "lossy code, such as JPEG or G.723, may be used for compression of image or audio information."
 Id.
-If the file is a compound file, Wang teaches to decompose automatically the file into a plurality of units each containing only a single type of data.
+If the file is a compound file, Wang teaches to automatically decompose the file into a plurality of units each containing only a single type of data.
 Id. at 5.
 According to Wang, each unit is then compressed using a compression algorithm suitable for the type of data in the same manner as a simple file.
 Id.